notnotnerdy/notnotnerdy/README.md

 My name is Garv, Im a developer who love to teach what I learn in the hope to help others.

-When Im not coding I like to
+### When Im not coding I like to

-:farmer: Work in the garden, my chillis are the greatest success story this year
+:farmer: Work in the garden, my chillis are the greatest success story this year <br>
 :guitar: Play Guitar, I know 6 song now and counting

 <!--